Unlock High-Fidelity Simulations and Reconstructions for Robotics and AV with NVIDIA and Voxel51

 1. Audit and validate: Catch and fix errors before they cost you

-The workbench automatically audits Physical AI inputs across 75+ critical checkpoints:
+The workbench automatically audits Physical AI inputs across 75+ critical checkpoints, so you can discover calibration errors before your data reaches the simulation pipeline:

-You get validated datasets that are ready for enrichment and neural reconstruction.
-No more discovering calibration errors weeks into your simulation data pipeline.
+The output of this audit phase is validated datasets that are ready for enrichment and neural reconstruction.
 The audit phase also produces human-readable QA reports that pinpoint exactly what's wrong and where.

 2. Enrich: Add structure and context with AI data enrichment